 6. The (unorganised) sixth group, like the last two, sees a gold dinar first of all as a safeguard for monetary stability, that is, a means to prevent inflation.
-Mahathir Muhammad, then the Prime Minister of Malaysia, who proposed in 2001 to introduce a gold dinar equivalent to 1 ounce of gold that would serve for settlement of trade between Malaysia and the Muslim-majority countries with which it had a Bilateral Payment Arrangement, put much emphasis on a gold dinar as an instrument to forge closer links between Islamic countries and give the umma, the community of Muslims, a more prominent place in the sun (Yusuf, Dali and Husin 2002 p.
-74, Noorshah 2009 p.
-168, Mahathir, in Sinclair 2002).
+Mahathir Muhammad, then the Prime Minister of Malaysia, proposed in 2001 to introduce a gold dinar equivalent to 1 ounce of gold that would serve for settlement of trade between Malaysia and the Muslim-majority countries with which it had a Bilateral Payment Arrangement.
+He put much emphasis on such a gold dinar as an instrument to forge closer links between Islamic countries and give the umma, the community of Muslims, a more prominent place in the sun.
 It would be a supplement to the prevailing system rather than a full substitute, and should ensure first and foremost that the Islamic world could hold its own in a world payment system dominated by US dollars, euros, yen and, increasingly, yuan.
 The only country supporting his proposal was Iran and the idea mainly lies dormant, but it crops up every now and then.
-At a summit of the Organisation of the Islamic Conference (OIC) in 2003 a proposal for an Islamic trade system denominated in gold dinars was discussed (The Economist 2003).
+At a summit of the Organisation of the Islamic Conference (OIC) in 2003 a proposal for an Islamic trade system denominated in gold dinars was discussed.
 The Economist called it quixotic, which it surely was at the time, but it probably is not yet buried.

 Former Libyan leader Muammar al-Gaddafi was taken with similar ideas.
 He dreamt of an alliance of Muslim states sharing the gold dinar and forcing the rest of the world to pay for oil in those dinars.
-The gold dinar should join the dollar and the euro as a dominant international money (Modern gold dinar 2016).
+The gold dinar should join the dollar and the euro as a dominant international money.

 We see groups and individuals with different views of the role a gold dinar and, in some cases, a silver dirham, should play, and why they should be introduced.
 Most, however, are opposed to both the conventional banking system and the Islamic finance industry in its present form.
 In the Introduction some of their objections were noted.
 The next section expands this discussion.